zahard/CPL_Data_Model/README.md

 CPL_Data_Model
 ==============

-Use own tables in Wordpress Plugins?
+<b>Use own tables in Wordpress Plugins? </b> <br/>
 That class will help you.
-Just few lines - and you get CRUD operations and flexibles queries for you tables.
-Saves a lot of time for Wordpress Developers
+Just few lines - and you get CRUD operations and flexibles queries for you tables.<br/>
+Saves a lot of time for Wordpress Developers<br/>

-Look for use cases  in Examples.php
+Look for usecases  in <b>examples.php</b>